-Okay I’m only getting started, there are the details and yes the devil is in the details.
-Here is a list of tasks that absolutely need to get done in production such as:
+Okay, I’m only getting started, there are the details and yes the devil is in the details.
+Here is a list of tasks that absolutely need to get done in development such as:

 - setup Google analytics